 When in doubt your baby’s room is too cold, go ahead and add one more layer such as a onesie under pajamas.
 (Or you can read more about TOG rating of fabrics.)

 Always be safe and don’t let your foolish actions get ahold of common sense.
 Don’t use a space heater in your baby’s room (especially not around window coverings).

-The Lighting Affects Your Baby Sleep Environment
+DOES Lighting Affect Your Baby Sleep Environment?

 Just like you like to sleep in a dark room, your baby does too!
 Sleep hormones are released in the dark, so there is even science behind why a dark room is the best place to sleep.

 When making your baby’s room dark, think of cave dark – since we want every opportunity for your baby to sleep.
 I like to think “hey, a dark room is going to get my baby napping in a dark room”, go for it.
 There’s no shame in the sleep game.

 If you’re a skeptic, I know what you’re thinking: “If my baby sleeps in a dark room, they won’t ever be able to sleep in an area outside the room.
 Well, yeah!
 That’s great news.
 Your baby CAN become a great sleeper in a dark room and I’ll take a great sleeper any which way I can get them.
 But, I can tell you that many babies sleep well at daycare where the sleep conditions aren’t all perfect.